Atriumboks smal

 If you are not registered as being out of Denmark, your SU will be defined as a standard by your address, either living on your own or living with your parents.

-Read about extra SU due to childbirth.
+Read about extra SU grant portions due to becoming a parent.

-See the SAP front opening hours.
+See the SAP front opening hours here.

 If your question is related to the process of applying for equal status, repayment claims or disability supplement you can also contact The Danish Educational Support Board.

-For contact information please follow this link
+For contact information please follow this link.

 For questions concerning repayment of SU loan and SU debt, you will need to contact borger.dk.
-Please follow this link
+Please follow this link.

 SU - highlights